 Established in 1971 with a single house officer, our categorical pediatrics program today trains eight residents per year in General Pediatrics.
 Residents gain from close interactions with attendings in all pediatric specialties.
 This attending staff is available for consultation, supervision and teaching on a 24-hour basis.

 - Diversity – Located in the heart of Hollywood, Kaiser LAMC allows residents to develop tremendous cultural competence, as our medical center serves a great diversity of patients—both ethnically and socio-economically.

 - Computer Systems – Revolutionary, state of the art Electronic Medical Records systems for both ambulatory and hospital services has improved physician communication, and, more importantly, patient care.
 Progress notes, laboratory results and even radiography are now all digital/electronic, allowing closer and almost immediate tracking and updating of each patient’s medications/prescriptions, medical history and imaging.
 This EMR system is an invaluable tool for research endeavors.

 - Flexibility – There is great flexibility of rotations and electives at many different Kaiser medical centers (including Hawaii) and at other Los Angeles area pediatric training programs.
-Supervised international electives are supported, and are becoming more common each year.
+Supervised international electives are encouraged as the number of sites continue to grow.

 - Stability – Kaiser Permanente is the nation’s oldest and most stable non-profit HMO, and is widely considered the gold standard of managed care.
-The patients seen by house staff in our center offer excellent preparation for practice in the community as a generalist or a sub-specialist.
+The patients seen by our house staff prepare our graduating residents well for practice in the community as a generalist or sub-specialist.